realXtend/tundra/README.md

 Releases
 --------

 New releases are announced on the mailing lists and at the [realXtend blog].
-The releases are uploaded to Google Code project site, that is used for hosting downloads. http://code.google.com/p/realxtend-naali/downloads/list
+The releases are available at the [realXtend Tundra Google Code] project site.

 [Qt]:          http://qt.nokia.com/                            "Qt homepage"
 [Ogre3D]:      http://www.ogre3d.org/                          "Ogre3D homepage"